 Brazil's Law 9,610 (1998) on copyrights included changes intended to bring Brazil into compliance with the Berne Convention and TRIPS.
-A 1998 software law protects computer programs for 50 years as "literary works," and makes software infringement a fiscal and an intellectual property crime.
+A 1998 software law protects computer programs for 50 years as "literary works" and makes software infringement a fiscal and an intellectual property crime.
 Brazil is not a party to the World Intellectual Property Organization Treaties on Copyright, and Performances and Phonograms.

-Piracy remains a serious problem.
-The International Intellectual Property Alliance (IIPA) estimated losses due to piracy of copyrighted materials in Brazil totaled at least \$ 858.5 million in 2005.
-The U.S. government has engaged intensively with the Brazilian government on copyright enforcement as a result of the review of Brazil's benefits under the Generalized System of Preferences (GSP) trade program, which was prompted by an IIPA petition charging that Brazil had failed to offer adequate protection to copyrighted materials.
+Piracy remains a serious problem, although Brazilian authorities, working closely with rights holders, have made considerable progress to improve the county's enforcement record.
+The International Intellectual Property Alliance (IIPA) estimated losses due to piracy of copyrighted materials in Brazil totaled at least \$957.3 million in 2005.
+The U.S. Government has engaged intensively with the Brazilian government on copyright enforcement as a result of the review of Brazil's benefits under the Generalized System of Preferences trade program, which was prompted by an IIPA petition charging that Brazil had failed to offer adequate protection to copyrighted materials.
+Intensive coordination and consultation on IPR issues led to the development of an extensive national plan to combat piracy and a marked increase in enforcement.
+The U.S. Government terminated this GSP review in January 2006.